laurenhemara/laurenhemara.github.io/content/authors/admin/_index.md

     date_end: '2017-12-01'
     summary: |2-
       - First in Course for BIOSCI 321 - Plant Pathology.
-      - Tuākana Certificate of Merit for excellent scholastic achievement in STATS 201.
+      - Awarded a Tuākana Certificate of Merit for excellent scholastic achievement in STATS 201.

 work:
   - position: Postdoctoral Fellow